 There are currently about sixty members in the Monadnock Writers’ Group.
 You can read about some of them on this page and visit their websites and blogs.

 Are you a member?
-If you would like your bio added to this page, please send it to Linda Thomas at firstname.lastname@example.org.
+If you would like your bio added to this page, please email it to firstname.lastname@example.org.

 Bio: Maximum 200 words, 3rd person, feel free to include links to your website, most recent publication, or listing on Amazon, as well as other social media links.